-The latest development, announced in August 2012 is the APB will offer split-tipped, scimitar-edged winglets for the 737 NG
+The latest development, which was available from early 2014, is the split-scimitar winglets for the 737 NG from APB

 All of the information, photographs & schematics from this website and much more is now available in a 370 page printed book or EPUB available here.

 Winglets are also available for Classics.
 The first winglet equipped 737-300 flew in Nov 2002 and gained its FAA supplemental type certificate (STC) on 30 May 2003.
 Winglet equipped Classics are known as Special Performance (SP).

 Winglets have the potential to give the following benefits:

 If winglets are so good, you may wonder why all 737s don’t have them.
 In fact 85% of all new 737s are now built with winglets, particularly the 800 and 900 series and of course all BBJs.
 It comes down to cost versus benefits.
 Winglets cost about $725,000USD and take about 1 week to install which costs an extra $25-80,000USD.
 Once fitted, they add 170-235kg (375-518lbs) to the weight of the aircraft, depending upon whether they were installed at production or a retrofit.
 The fuel cost of carrying this extra weight will take some flying time each sector to recover, although this is offset by the need to carry less fuel because of the increased range.
 In simple terms, if your average sector length is short (less than one hour) you wont get much the benefit from winglets - unless you need any of the other benefits such as reduced noise or you regularly operate from obstacle limited runways.